Resource Center

 Timeero gives you a quick overview of time spent on-site vs. travel time.

-Segmented tracking will give you a quick overview of your employee’s travel time vs. time spent on site.
+Segmented Tracking gives you a quick overview of your employee’s travel time vs. time spent on site.
 If there are any potential issues when it comes to excessive travel time or mileage, you will be able to spot them right away.

 California Overtime Settings